-So then this blog was simply for my devotional thoughts.
+This blog was simply for my devotional thoughts.
 If a few friends read it, I was happy.
 If one person said, “That really helped me,” I was ecstatic.
 When I got eight comments on a blog post once, I was bowled over.

-If I sound too strident when I speak, forgive me.
-Know that I spend time—behind the blog posts—in tears.
+If I sometimes sound too strident when I speak, forgive me.
+Know that I have spent time—behind the blog posts—in tears.
 Yes, ironic, I know, for a blog called “Here’s the Joy.”
 An enigma, I suppose.

 But can we hold them both at the same time?
 Knowing of the great evil being perpetrated in the world by the wicked—on an intensely personal level—and at the same time knowing the deep riches of joy that are to be found in Jesus Christ?